-Reconciliation 4:00pm on Saturdays, 5:45pm on Mondays or by appointment
+Reconciliation 4:00pm on Saturdays, 5:45pm on Wednesdays or by appointment

 Sin harms our relationship with God and damages our communion with the Church.
 Conversion of heart is the beginning of our journey back to God.
 Liturgically this happens in the Sacrament of Penance.
 In the history of the Church, this Sacrament has been celebrated in different ways.
 Beneath the changes, there have always been two essentials: the acts of the penitent and the acts of Christ through the ministry of the Church.
 Both go hand in hand.
 Conversion must involve a change of heart as well as a change of actions.
 Neither is possible without God's grace.

 First Reconciliation for children

 Jesus loved children.
 As a child himself, he was raised by Joseph and Mary in their home at Nazareth (cf. Mt 2:23).
 Growing up among relatives and townspeople, Jesus experienced the concerns and problems common to all children, such as sickness and death among family members.
 Within this setting, Jesus “grew and became strong, filled with wisdom; and the favor of God was upon him” (Lk 2:40).